ando-shah/swarm/README.md

 Steer each boid towards an arbitrary goal<br />

-You can also add more sophisticated rules such as collision avoidance, goal intelligence, etc<br />
+You can also add more sophisticated rules such as collision avoidance, goal intelligence, predator avoidance, etc<br />
 <br />